-Available at Minnesota Department of Employment and Economic

-Development, Unemployment Insurance (UI) Program.
+Available at Minnesota Department of Employment and Economic Development, Unemployment Insurance (UI) Program.

-Filed with: Minnesota Department of Employment and Economic Development, wages or had no employees during the quarter.
+- Filed with: Minnesota Department of Employment and Economic Development, Unemployment Insurance Division. - How often: Quarterly.
+A wage detail report must be filed even if the employer paid no wages or had no employees during the quarter.